-A joint project of the Hoover Institution, Citizen Film, and Stanford Music, this site is a multimedia companion to the future Stuart Canin physical archive that will be compiled at the Hoover Institution Library & Archives at Stanford University.
+A joint project of the Hoover Institution, Citizen Film, and Stanford Music, this site is a multimedia companion to the Stuart Canin physical archive, on location at the Hoover Institution Library & Archives at Stanford University.

 CITIZEN FILM, INC., is a not-for-profit 501(c)3 production company dedicated to crafting emotionally resonant documentary stories with care and dignity.
 Our work has been featured at many of America’s most prestigious venues, from Sundance to MoMA New York.
 We specialize in collaborating with civic and educational institutions to create films and multimedia exhibitions that foster constructive engagement in cultural and civic life.

 THE HOOVER INSTITUTION, with its eminent scholars and world-renowned Library & Archives, seeks to improve the human condition by advancing ideas that promote economic opportunity and prosperity, while securing and safeguarding peace for America and all mankind.
 With a half a million volumes and more than six thousand archival collections from 171 countries, Hoover supports a vibrant community of scholars and a broad public interested in the meaning and role of history.

 THE STANFORD UNIVERSITY DEPARTMENT OF MUSIC is rare among similar departments at other institutions in that it joins with communities on and off campus to welcome everyone to participate fully in the life of the department.
 Regardless of whether you are a major or nonmajor, an undergraduate or graduate student, alumnus or a member of the community at large, the department’s varied offerings invite you to appreciate and enjoy music wherever you are.